 Christian faithful mark Easter in Jerusalem

-JERUSALEM (AP) — Christian worshipers gathered in Jerusalem’s Church of the Holy Seplucher, the traditional site of Jesus’s crucifixion, burial and resurrection, on Sunday to observe the Easter holiday.
+JERUSALEM (AP) — Christian worshipers gathered in Jerusalem’s Church of the Holy Sepluchre, the traditional site of Jesus’s crucifixion, burial and resurrection, on Sunday to observe the Easter holiday.

 Thousands of people participated in mass at the church in the historic Old City, home to holy sites to the three monotheistic faiths.
 Tens of thousands have come to Jerusalem for the holidays now that most coronavirus restrictions have been lifted.